DexterHuang/CyberCodeOnline/contribution/mobile/en/popup-tutorial/profile-pic-donation.md

 ## The highest tier is so expensive, you greedy @$%#^#$!
 The higher tiers are request by kind players who would like to donate more.

-Just like most other donation mechanism there is **No upper limit** on how much one are allowed donate.
+Just like most other donation mechanism there is **No upper limit** on how much a person is allowed donate.

 for expamle: Patreon/Buy Me a coffee and most other donation service to creators does not have upper limit on how a person could choose to donate